lizhuangzi/RISTN/README.md

 ## Cite our paper:

 You can cite as:
-Zhu X, Li Z, Zhang XY, Li C, Liu Y, Xue Z. Residual Invertible Network for Video Super-Resolution[C]//Thirty-Third AAAI Conference on Artificial Intelligence.
+Zhu X, Li Z, Zhang XY, Li C, Liu Y, Xue Z. Residual Invertible Spatio-Temporal Network for Video Super-Resolution[C]//Thirty-Third AAAI Conference on Artificial Intelligence.
 2019.

 or cite by bib: